• Skip to main content

 This recipe for Mediterranean Grouper features delicate, flakey grouper fillets that are quickly pan-seared in a skillet and then topped with a flavor-packed combination of lemons, briny green olives, and capers.

-Not only is this easy-to-make Mediterranean Grouper packed with flavor, but as a bonus, it is also a light, low-carb main dish.
+Like my recipe for Blackened Mahi-Mahi, not only is this easy-to-make Mediterranean Grouper packed with flavor, but as a bonus, it is also a light, low-carb main dish.
 It’s a wonderful option for a quick weeknight dinner because you can have it on the table in less than 20 minutes, and it’s a lovely dish to serve at a dinner party.

 Mediterranean grouper on a white plate topped with olives and capers.